top of page

 Agents maintain lists of what they want to represent.
 These lists change often based on market trends and their current clients.
 Think about books you’ve read that share themes with yours, then check their acknowledgments pages for agent names.
 Can’t find similar books?
 Head to Publishers Marketplace to see which agents have sold books in your category, and who bought them.
 Each sale listing gives you insight into what publishers seek.

 Found some agents?
 Time to write a query letter.
 The letter must hook readers from line one.
 Check out Writers Digest’s query archive to see what works.
 Usually, agents want the full manuscript for memoir and fiction submissions, while nonfiction can sell on a few chapters plus a book proposal.
 In any case, your manuscript should shine before you send it anywhere.
+You can use the free Query Letter and Synopsis Worksheet from Jericho Writers to help you follow the best practices for crafting a compelling and professional query letter.

 Your agent might suggest submitting your full manuscript to publishers or work with you on a proposal.
 Some agents edit extensively before submission.
 Others prefer polished work from the start.
 For nonfiction, you’ll need a proposal to show publishers why your book will sell.
 The proposal explains your platform and marketing plans.
 Resources for writing book proposals fill the internet; use them.